teusH/MySense/LoPy/README.md

 PyCom controller will try to run `/flash/boot.py' and `/flash/main.py`.
 If not you can interact via atom with the controller.
 In the directory `/flash`  your scripts will reside.

 ## MySense LoPy description
-The python script uses the Adafruit BME280 python module and SDS011 module from Rex Fue Feinstaub `https://github.com/rexfue/Feinstaub_LoPy` and Telenor weather station `https://github.com/TelenorStartIoT/lorawan-weather-station`.
+The python script uses the Adafruit BME280 (I2C-bus) python module, SDS011 (Uart 1) module from Rex Fue Feinstaub `https://github.com/rexfue/Feinstaub_LoPy` and Telenor weather station `https://github.com/TelenorStartIoT/lorawan-weather-station` and SSD1306 (Adafruit tiny display SPI-bus).

 In the test phase one should not download main.py to the LoPy controller.
-Use `sense.py` in this phase instead.
+Use `sense.py` in this phase instead and rename it to main.py later.
 Use (open) the directory `firmware` as base for the atom project and upload all file by pressing the upload key.
 On the console prompt `>>>` use the following:
 ```python